logo 2scale

 Building the capacity of the union to provide professional extension and quality marketing services

-Train and coach male and especially female farmers on improved honey production techniques
+Train and coach farmers (mainly female) on improved honey production techniques

 5,000 smallholder farmers involved